hpi-studyu/studyu/README.md

 The StudyU App is a user-friendly application that enables individuals to actively participate in digital N-of-1 trials and obtain personalized treatment advice.
-It’s accessible design approach accommodates users with limited technical skills, allowing them to directly measure the impact of interventions on their health outcomes.
+Its accessible design approach accommodates users with limited technical skills, allowing them to directly measure the impact of interventions on their health outcomes.
 By engaging patients in the trial process, the StudyU App promotes patient empowerment and facilitates shared